 Left unchecked, imposter syndrome can have significant negative effects on both personal well-being and professional growth:

-Several factors contribute to the prevalence of imposter syndrome among software testers:
+Several factors contribute to imposter syndrome among software testers:

 Recognising and addressing imposter syndrome is crucial for personal growth and professional success.
 Here are some effective strategies for software testers to combat these feelings: